Lomaiviti Province

 Lomaiviti Province (/fj/) is one of the 14 provinces of Fiji.
 Administratively, it forms part of Fiji's Eastern Division and of the Kubuna Confederacy, one of three traditional chiefly hierarchies in Fiji.

-Geographically it consists of the Lomaiviti Islands and has a total land area of 41 square kilometers.
+Geographically it consists of the Lomaiviti Islands and has a total land area of 411 square kilometers.

+Demographics

 At the most recent census in 2017 it had a population of 15,657, making it the sixth least populous province.